habnabit/passacre/docs/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Either ``true``, ``false``, or ``'always'``.
+When looking up a site's configuration information,
+this controls whether or not
-This controls whether passacre will try to hash the site name to look up site-specific configuration.
+passacre should try to
+find an entry for the site name or
+instead hash the site name and find an entry for the resultant hash.

-``true`` means that passacre will first try looking for configuration keyed on the unhashed site name,
+``true`` means that passacre will first try looking for configuration information on the unhashed site name,
-then try keyed on the hashed site name before falling back on the default.
+then try on the hashed site name.
+If no entry is found for either,
+passacre will use the default configuration.
-``false`` means that passacre will never try hashing the site name.
+``false`` means that passacre will never try to use the hashed site name.
-``'always'`` means that passacre will only hash the site name
+``'always'`` means that passacre will only try to use the hashed site name
 and never try looking up an unhashed site name.

 Additionally,
 ``'always'`` is respected by ``passacre site`` and ``passacre config``
-when adding, removing, or modifying site configuration:
+when adding, removing, or modifying site configurations;
-passacre will act as if the ``--hashed`` flag was always passed.
+passacre will act as if the ``--hashed`` flag is always passed.

 ``site-hashing.method``